happyjjl/Getting-and-Cleaning-Data-Coure-Project/README.md

 ## Dependency
 --------------------------
 The R package `dplyr` is required to run this script.

-To install the `dplyr` package,input the following command in R Console:
+To install the `dplyr` package,run the following command in R Console or RStudio:

     `install.packages("dplyr")`